-At WPI, we work every day to increase our engagement with social justice through research, teaching, projects, and community engagement.
+At WPI, we work every day to increase our engagement with social justice through research, teaching, projects, and community engagement—critical to the mission of The Global School at WPI.
 From climate change research to closing the socio-economic divide between populations and communities, an increasing number of WPI's students, faculty, and staff are coming together through events such as the inaugural Summit on Social Justice and other initiatives in their passion to create a more just world through innovative, life-changing STEM solutions.

 Here, we take an action-oriented approach to social justice issues, striving toward equitable opportunities and equal economic, educational, political, and social rights for all.

 Latin American Studies Highlighted During Arts & Sciences Week

 Social Justice in Project-based Learning

 WPI’s intensive project-based learning initiatives—the Interactive Qualifying Project (IQP), Major Qualifying Project (MQP), and Great Problems Seminar (GPS)—tackle problems related to social justice and give students hands-on experience working on economic, educational, political, and social inequalities.
 Recent examples include:

 Addressing franchised bus emissions and their impact on disadvantaged communities in Hong Kong